A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 \subsection{Experimental study of the efficiency of the first-child rule}

-Making general conclusions about the partitioning efficiency is difficult as it depends on the number of processors, coarse mesh, and refinement done.
+Making general conclusions about the partitioning efficiency is difficult as it depends on the number of processors, the coarse mesh, and the refinement.
 Instead, we study the efficiency for several test cases shown in Figure~\ref{fig:sequences}.

 These are obtained by the following construction.
-All are based on a coarse mesh consisting of a single cell.
-Finer meshes, where $L$ denotes the level of the finest cells, are obtained recursively by one of the following selection criteria: \begin{description} \item[``uniform''] global refinement of the coarse mesh $L$ times, obtaining a uniform leaf mesh of $4^L$ cells in two dimensions. \item[``circle''] $L$ times refinement of all mesh cells with at least one point inside the circle of radius $\sfrac{1}{4\pi}$ around the origin. \item[``quadrant''] After one uniform refinement of the coarse mesh, refine the cell in the negative quadrant $L-1$ times. \item[``annulus''] After $L-3$ uniform refinements, add the steps: \begin{enumerate} \item Refine all cells whose center lies in the circle (sphere for 3D) of radius $0.55$. \item Refine all cells in the shell between radius $0.3$ and $0.43$. \item Refine all cells in the shell between radius $0.335$ and $0.39$. \end{enumerate} \end{description} All these procedures are completed by a closure after each refinement step, ensuring one-irregularity in the sense that two leaf cells may only differ by one level, if they share a degree of freedom or a face for conforming methods and for DG methods, respectively.
+All are based on a coarse mesh consisting of a single cell defined by $[-1,\,1]^{d}$.
+Finer meshes, where $L$ denotes the level of the finest cells, are obtained recursively by one of the following selection criteria: \begin{description} \item[``uniform''] global refinement of the coarse mesh $L$ times, obtaining a uniform leaf mesh of $4^L$ cells in two dimensions. \item[``circle''] $L$ times refinement of all mesh cells with at least one vertex inside the circle of radius $\sfrac{1}{4\pi}$ around the origin. \item[``quadrant''] $L$ times refinement of all mesh cells in the negative quadrant. \item[``sine curve''] $L$ times refinement of all mesh cells intersected by the curve (plane for 3d) $\frac{3}{4}\sin\left(3x-\frac{5}{2}\right)+\frac{2}{10}$. \item[``annulus''] After $L-3$ uniform refinements, add the steps: \begin{enumerate} \item Refine all cells whose center lies in the circle (sphere for 3D) of radius $0.55$. \item Refine all cells in the shell between radius $0.3$ and $0.43$. \item Refine all cells in the shell between radius $0.335$ and $0.39$. \end{enumerate} \end{description} All these procedures are completed by a closure after each refinement step, ensuring one-irregularity in the sense that two leaf cells may only differ by one level, if they share a degree of freedom or a face for conforming methods and for DG methods, respectively.
 These conditions are imposed in the {\dealii{}} library for practical reasons, because they simplify several aspects of the implementation.
 They can be relaxed at the price of software complexity.